 6 tbsp filtered water

-2 lbs yellow fleshed potatoes (about 6 medium potatoes)
+2 lbs yellow or russet potatoes (about 6 medium potatoes)

 2 teaspoons baking powder